CATcher-org/catcher-org.github.io/dg/onboarding-guide.md

 CATcher is a cross-platform application that utilises several tools.
 It is recommended that you understand how each tool comes into play before you start working on CATcher.

+Under each section we have included the section `Resources Used` which lists official guides and relevant resources used for this documentation.
+You should refer to these resources to gain a deeper understanding of each tool / framework.

 ## Introduction to Angular

 Angular is a TypeScript-based web application framework.
 CATcher is built using Angular and hence our codebase is in Typescript.
 It is recommended that you familiarise yourself with Typescript as well as Angular before you attempt to work on CATcher.